 Defining Your Agile Process

-The first step in getting started with agile for lawyers is to define your process.
-In agile, a Kanban board is used to define the workflow, provide an overarching view of tasks in progress, and highlights overall headway towards the end goal.
+The first step in getting started with Agile for lawyers is to define your process.
+In agile, a Kanban board is used to define the workflow, provide an overarching view of tasks in progress, and highlight overall headway toward the end goal.

 What is a Kanban Board?

 Kanban boards offer a visual overview of work and its various stages.

 By creating a physical form for a “hidden” task (tasks often held in a team member’s head or on a screen), the Kanban board allows a visual representation of an invisible piece of work.

 This physical form enables team members to easily see the status of tasks, collaborate with other team members, and for managers to have an overarching view of the project progress as a whole.